duke1swd/HSIM/README.md

 This is HSIM 1.0.
 Based on HSIM 0.4

+This simulator works on two basic types of rocket motors.

+First, nitrous hybrid:

-At present the models assume the tank is a cylinder and that the any solid fuel grain is a cylinder (i.e. has a single port).
+In nitrous hybrid mode the models assume the tank is a cylinder and that the any solid fuel grain is a cylinder (i.e. has a single port).
 The assumption of self-pressurized nitrous is pretty baked into the model, but the other simplifying assumptions are lightly used and could probably be changed without much difficulty.

+Second, nitrous hybrid liquid biprop:

+In liquid mode the models assume a blow-down pressurized motor, with self-pressurized nitrous and compressed nitrogen pressurized liquid fuel.

 This pre-release version of the simulator is intended for use by people who have substantial knowledge of small hybrid or liquid motor design.